haehn/danielhaehn.com/slides/DEFENSE/a.md

 Note: So today I spoke about some advancements in regards to better understanding the brain and AI.<br><br>In reality, the gap between the two is very large<br><br>and we are just at the beginning in both fields.<br><br>
-massive research efforts are on the way and I am happy to contribute my share.<br><br>
+massive research efforts are on the way and I am happy to contribute my share.
-before I take questions, I would like to...

 ---